 Toyota unveils new fuel cell car in fresh push on hydrogen technology

+"The use of hydrogen is going to be an important factor in achieving carbon neutrality," Yoshikazu Tanaka, Mirai's chief engineer said.
+The car, he added represented a "departure point" for a broader use of hydrogen fuel cells beyond cars.

+Hydrogen backers say it is cleaner than other carbon cutting technologies because water and heat are the only byproducts and it can be made from sources, including methane, coal, water, even garbage.
+Resource-poor Japan also sees it as a route to energy security.

-By the end of September Toyota had sold only 11,100 of its first generation Mirai, almost six years after its launch.
-Most other automakers have eschewed FCV in favour of electric vehicles (EV).
+By the end of September Toyota, however, had sold only 11,100 of its first generation Mirai, almost six years after its launch.
+Most other automakers have eschewed thetechnology in favour of electric vehicles (EV), with only Honda MotorCo 7267.T and Hyundai Motor005380.KSin neighbouring South Korea competing in hydrogen FCVs.

+The new Mirai, like its predecessor, is still beyond the budget of most drivers at about 5 million yen ($48,000) even after more than $10,000 in Japanese government subsidies.

+Rather than produce a cheaper car, Toyota said it wants to lure drivers with longer range - enough to drive around 800 kilometres (497 miles) without refueling - added features such as autonomous parking and a lower, sleeker design achieved by moving the hydrogen power unit to the front of the vehicle from under the car.

+Accompanying the Mirai's launch Toyota said it planned to increase the production capacity for all FCVs, including buses and trucks, to 30,000 a year from 3,000.

-In 2019, automakers sold 2.1 million electric cars, 40% more than the previous year, the International Energy Agency says.
+That output, however is still far behind sales of electric vehicles.
+In 2019, automakers sold 2.1 million electric cars alone, 40% more than the previous year, according to the International Energy Agency.

-The new Mirai launch comes after Prime Minister Yoshihide Suga announced a goal in October to cut Japan's carbon emissions to zero by 2050.

-Toyota had planned to use the postponed 2020 Olympic Games in Tokyo as a platform to showcase its fuel cell technology, with 100 buses meant to shuttle visitors between venues.
+Toyota had planned to use the postponed 2020 Olympic Games in Tokyo to showcase its fuel cell technology, with 100 buses meant to shuttle visitors between venues.
+The games organizer also planned to power the Olympic flame with hydrogen.

-The Japanese firm is also looking to China, the world's biggest automarket, which has just about 7,000 FCVs, versus more than 4 million EVs, to boost demand.
+The Mirai revamp comes after Toyota on Tuesday, announced plans to test small FCV trucks with Japan's three major convenience store operators, Seven & i Holdings'3382.TSeven Eleven, Itochu Corp's 8001.TFamilyMart and Lawson Inc 2651.T.

+Toyota's best chance of selling the Mirai and other FCV may, however, be in neighbouring China, where it has an FCV partnership with Guangzhou Automobile Group (GAC) and FAW Group SASACJ.UL.There are around 7,000 FCVs are on the roadin the world's biggest automarket, versus more than 4 million EVs.

-Fresh support measures for FCVs announced in September included requiring projects with government subsidies to boost the number of hydrogen-charging stations and efforts to cut the price of the fuel.
+China, which is aiming for more than 1 million FCVs in service by 2030 compared with a Japanese target for 800,000, in September announced fresh support measures for FCVs that included requiring projects receiving government subsidies to boost the number of hydrogen-charging stations and make efforts to cut fuel prices.

 ($1=104.1300 yen)